distantcam/AutoCtor/readme.source.md

 snippet: GuardsGeneratedCode

+### Property Initialisation

+AutoCtor can set properties that are considered as read only properties.

+snippet: PropertyExamples

 ## More examples

 You can also initialize readonly fields, and AutoCtor will not include them in the constructor.